yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 Duration: 10 minutes

 In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.
-You should follow all steps provided after attending the hands-on lab.
+You should follow all steps provided after attending the Hands-on lab.

 #### Tasks to complete: